-Scabies mites infesting residents of rehab nursing center in Lakewood
+Possible scabies investigated at rehab nursing center in Lakewood

 Six possible cases of the skin infestation are being investigated at the Fountain View Care Center on River Avenue in Lakewood were confirmed by state Department of Health spokeswoman Nicole Kirgan, who did not disclose the number of reported cases.
 The first case was reported on Feb.
 8.

 Kirgan said on Thursday afternoon the DOH received reports of four negative scabies test results from a patient and three staff.
+Steven Friedman, chief administrative officer at the center, said Monday it was still awaiting test results for another three potential cases.

+He also said the DOH informed the center two weeks ago it could cease isolation precautions.

 Scabies can be difficult to confirm as the scabies mite must be seen under microscope and treatment often begins without a confirmation.
 A sample of the area suspected to be infected must be scraped or biopsied.

-Note: This story and headline have been updated to clarify health officials are investigated possible, not confirmed cases of scabies.
-As of Thursday, four of six cases being investigated had tested negative for scabies, according to health officials.
-New Jersey 101.5 is reaching out to health officials and representatives of the Fountain View Care Center for further updates.